-With so many of us gazing into computers or staring down at our smart phones most of the day, it’s no wonder data from the Centers for Disease Control and Prevention reports that nearly 20% of us have experienced neck pain within the past three months.
+With so many of us gazing into computers or staring down at our smartphones most of the day, it’s no wonder we’re having neck pain.
+In fact, data from the Centers for Disease Control and Prevention’s 2018 National Health Interview Survey found that 16.1% of adults experienced neck pain within the past three months.

+A stiff neck typically develops when your muscles weaken over time from poor posture or misuse, says chiropractor Andrew Bang, DC.
 “When your neck muscles become weak and you try to turn your head, the joint no longer moves smoothly because it’s now out of place,” Dr. Bang says.
-“Often the joint catches on something, either pulling a muscle or hitting the nerve irregularly, or maybe both.
+“Often the joint catches on something, either pulling a muscle or hitting the nerve irregularly, or maybe both.”

 “Then you’ll have instant pain and your body has a protective spasm.
 Your body doesn’t want you to get hurt more, so it will clench, causing you to feel like you can’t even move — and leaving you wondering what you did to injure yourself.”